Bus: Trolleybuses

 In parallel to the development of the bus was the invention of the electric trolleybus, typically fed through trolley poles by overhead wires.
 The Siemens brothers, William in England and Ernst Werner in Germany, collaborated on the development of the trolleybus concept.
 Sir William first proposed the idea in an article to the Journal of the Society of Arts in 1881 as an "...arrangement by which an ordinary omnibus...would have a suspender thrown at intervals from one side of the street to the other, and two wires hanging from these suspenders; allowing contact rollers to run on these two wires, the current could be conveyed to the tram-car, and back again to the dynamo machine at the station, without the necessity of running upon rails at all."

-The first such vehicle, the Electromote, was made by his brother Dr. Ernst Werner von Siemens and presented to the public in 1882 in Halensee, Germany.
+The first such vehicle, the Electromote, was made by his brother Ernst Werner von Siemens and presented to the public in 1882 in Halensee, Germany.
 Although this experimental vehicle fulfilled all the technical criteria of a typical trolleybus, it was dismantled in the same year after the demonstration.

 Max Schiemann opened a passenger-carrying trolleybus in 1901 near Dresden, in Germany.
 Although this system operated only until 1904, Schiemann had developed what is now the standard trolleybus current collection system.
 In the early days, a few other methods of current collection were used.
 Leeds and Bradford became the first cities to put trolleybuses into service in Great Britain on 20 June 1911.